nupoor-ka/es335_image_reconstruction/README.md

 Audio and image reconstruction using random Fourier features

 ## Task 3
-Supper-resolution using random Fourier features
+Super-resolution using random Fourier features

 ## Task 4
 Image reconstruction using matrix factorization